MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ---
 # Extend a Teams message extension across Microsoft 365

 Search-based [message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) allow users to search an external system and share results through the compose message area of the Microsoft Teams client.
-By [extending your Teams apps across Microsoft 365](overview.md), you can now bring production search-based Teams message extensions to preview audiences in Outlook for Windows desktop and outlook.com.
+You can now bring production search-based Teams message extensions to preview audiences in Outlook for Windows desktop and outlook.com by [extending your Teams apps across Microsoft 365](overview.md).

-The process to update your search-based Teams message extension to run Outlook involves these steps:
+The process of updating your search-based Teams message extension to run in Outlook involves the following steps:

 > [!div class="checklist"]
 >